-The load profile analysis is necessary to perform marginal cost analysis, and to design time-ofuse rates.
+The load profile analysis is necessary to perform marginal cost analysis, and to design time-of-use rates.
 The load profile analysis identifies periods of the day, week or year when the system is either on or off-peak.
 Analysis of the load curves and how the load is served by current and anticipated new generation gives insights into the marginal costs of the system and whether there are appropriate seasonal and time-of-day differences on the system.
 If significant differences do exist, then seasonal and time-of-day rates can be designed.

-There are a number of ways used to determine appropriate on-peak and off-peak time periods.
 The simplest method is to choose hours where the load is expected to exceed a certain fraction of the peak, say 85% for example.
 Another method is to choose hours where the marginal costs are expected to rise appreciably; whenever intermediate generating units might be expected to run, for example.
 Some analysts prefer to establish time periods by looking at probabilities that load might be lost in any given hour and designating peak periods as those hours which have loss of load probabilities that are close to the peak hour.
 All of these methods require judgment.
 The probability methods require sophisticated computer modeling of the generation system, which is not available to Newfoundland Power at this time.